EhsanAsh/EhsanAsh-Portfolio/README.md

 >This React portfolio is a single-page application that showcases my work samples and provides information about me as a web developer.
 It allows you to navigate between different sections of the portfolio without the need for page reloading, providing a smooth user experience.
 The key features and functionality include:

 - A header with my name and navigation links to different sections of the portfolio.
-- Navigation titles for "About Me," "Portfolio," "Contact," and "Resume."
+- Navigation titles for "Home," "Portfolio," "Contact," and "Projects."
 - Highlighted navigation titles corresponding to the current section.
 - Clicking on a navigation title displays the corresponding section below without page reloading.
-- Default selection of the "About Me" section when first loading the portfolio.
+- Default selection of the "Home" section when first loading the portfolio.
-- "About Me" section includes a recent photo or avatar and a short bio about me.
+- "Header" section includes a recent photo or avatar and a short bio about me.
-- "Portfolio" section displays titled images of six of my applications with links to deployed apps and GitHub repositories.
+- "Projects" section displays titled images of six of my applications with links to deployed apps and GitHub repositories.
 - "Contact" section provides a contact form with fields for name, email address, and message.
 - Field validation and notifications for required fields and invalid email addresses.
-- "Resume" section includes a link to download my resume and a list of my proficiencies.
+- "Portfolio" section includes a link to download my resume and a list of my proficiencies.
-- Footer with links to my GitHub, LinkedIn, and another platform (Stack Overflow, Twitter).
+- Footer with links to my GitHub, LinkedIn, and Twitter.

 ---